A Costa Rica Adventure: Pura Vida in the Jungle

-Austin Lehman guides are held to higher standard.
-One of the tests to complete guide training include the ability to lead a two hour tour along only 200 meters of Jungle trail.
+Austin Adventure’s guides are held to a higher standard.
+One of the tests to complete guide training includes the ability to lead a two-hour tour along only 200 meters of Jungle trail.
 There is that much life out there if you know what you are looking for.

-The town itself is packed with bars, great restaurants and a full range of lodging from the basic to to luxury 5 star hotels.
-We stayed at Si Como No, resort and spa and wildlife refuge.
+The town itself is packed with bars, great restaurants and a full range of lodging from the basic to luxury 5-star hotels.
+We stayed at Si Como No, resort and spa, and wildlife refuge.

 It means “full of life”, “everything is going well”, “I’m OK”, “thank you”, and “this is living!”
 Pura Vida Costa Rica!